AliH1/stock-info-website/README.md

 In order to run:
 1. clone repo
-2. npm i
+2. navigate to both client and server directory then 'npm i'
-3. npm run DevStart (start server)
+3. 'npm run DevStart' in server directory
-4. npm start
+4. 'npm start' in client directory